Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Outlooks

-\chapter{Outlooks}
+\section{Outlooks}

-In this thesis, we gave higher analogs of Lie conformal algebras and Poisson vertex algebras.
+In this paper, we gave higher analogs of Lie conformal algebras and Poisson vertex algebras.
 It is natural to ask whether they have the same applications as ordinary Lie conformal algebras and Poisson vertex algebras.
 For example, our higher PVAs may be used to analyze multi-variable Hamiltonian PDEs.
 Considering the algebraic description of more general currents would be important.

 Another interesting problem is the non-commutative analog.
-In $\cite{AFH21}$, non-commutative version of Courant-Dorfman algebras and Poisson vertex algebras, which are called double Courant-Dorfman algebras and double Poisson vertex algebras, are considered.
-Their higher generalization would be given using our algebras.
-Another way taking the non-commutative version is the quantization, in analogy with vertex algebras.
+In \cite{alvarez2023noncommutative}, non-commutative version of Courant-Dorfman algebras and Poisson vertex algebras, which are called double Courant-Dorfman algebras and double Poisson vertex algebras, are considered, and the one-to-one correspondence between double Courant-Dorfman algebras and double Poisson vertex algebras are proved.
+It may be possible to give the higher analog of this relation (higher double PVAs and higher double Courant-Dorfman algebras) in terms of dg bisymplectic algebras, and it would be meaningful on noncommutative-geometric areas.
+Another way of taking the non-commutative version is the quantization, in analogy with vertex algebras.
+In particular, the higher analog of 1-truncated vertex algebras or ``higher vertex algebroid'' would be given by deforming our algebras.